Alumni Volunteer Opportunities

-By working with the on-campus Career Development Center (CDC), alumni can help current students in their searches for internships and jobs.
+By working with the on-campus Fleishman Center for Career and Professional Development, alumni can help current students in their searches for internships and jobs.
 Many alumni recruit students through job fairs and by posting positions online.
 Through the New York City Employer Visit Program or Harpur College Liberal Arts to Careers Externship, you can host students at your workplace, so they can get insights into the realities of the working world.
 By participating in the Alumni Association's Professional Network and Job Forum groups on LinkedIn, you can be a resource to students as well as fellow Binghamton University graduates.

 COLLEGE OF COMMUNITY AND PUBLIC AFFAIRS

 CCPA welcomes assistance from alumni who want to remain connected with the college as a volunteer.
 You can help us create educational experiences that enable today's students to make a meaningful difference in the community.

 The University relies on volunteers to ensure that fall and spring Commencement events run smoothly and the atmosphere is enjoyable for our graduates and their guests.
 Volunteering is fairly easy to do, only requiring a one-hour training session before the event, about five hours of work during the event, and a friendly, outgoing personality.
 You receive a free parking pass, refreshments, and a thank-you gift.